 With this in mind, we have designed and evolved our solutions to these challenges for over a decade.
 As a result, we believe it’s possible to be secure and fast.

-Through our stewardships with programs like Maven Central, our sponsorship of the Open Source Security Foundation, and the academic research and reporting found in the Software Supply Chain report, we are working to help the industry realize they can have both.
+Through our stewardships with programs like Maven Central, our sponsorship of the Open Source Security Foundation, and the academic research and reporting found in the State of the Software Supply Chain report, we are working to help the industry realize they can have both.

 And things can get even better.